Sorok-Dva/ScreenMe/README.md

 4. Push to the branch.
 5. Create a pull request.

+## Acknowledgments

+- Developed by [Сорок два](https://github.com/Sorok-Dva).
+All rights reserved.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact

+For any inquiries or feedback, please visit our [GitHub Repository](https://github.com/Sorok-Dva/ScreenMe) or contact the developers directly.